10 Dairy Industry Innovation Trends that you CANNOT overlook!

 “Despite the high nutritional values of soy milk, only 13% of the households in the USA are reported to purchase it.”

-The beany flavor and unique taste are said to be the major reason for low acceptance.
+The beany flavor and unique taste are the major reasons for low acceptance.
 Yet, for the dairy industry, it has become a big challenge to tackle vegan diet trends that are on the rise.
 Consumers are looking for healthy, sustainable, and eco-friendly alternatives to animal-based products, and dairy companies are preparing for it in full swing.

 Last year, we discussed how functional foods, sustainability, and blockchain, among other trends, will influence the dairy industry.
 Continuing our research, we assessed what ‘trends’ will dictate innovation and research in the dairy industry in 2022.